OlderNed/python-guides/strings.md

 ### Tasks

-* Make a method that prints the number of characters in the string the user wrote.
+* Make a function that prints the number of characters in the string the user wrote.
-* Make a method that prints the number of characters in a file
+* Make a function that prints the number of characters in a file
 	* See the file handling guide for how you read files
 	* Remember that you will need to add together the sum  of the number of characters on each line